Serveral NFL Teams Reportedly Interested In Signing Lucky Whitehead

 NFL receiver Lucky Whitehead is expected to land with a new team soon.
 According to reports, Whitehead, formerly with the Dallas Cowboys’ has received attention from several NFL teams.
 The most recent attention Lucky Whitehead is receiving comes after ESPN reported that the Cowboys decided to release him on Tuesday.

-Prior to the Dallas Cowboys cutting their ties with Lucky Whitehead, the undrafted receiver had been in the news for a couple of reasons last week.
+Before the Dallas Cowboys cut their ties with Lucky Whitehead, the undrafted receiver had been in the news for a couple of reasons last week.
 Neither of those reasons painted Whitehead in a good light.

 Lucky Whitehead’s tumultuous week began with the reports of his dog being kidnapped and held for ransom (courtesy of USA Today).
 It was later revealed by Scout.com that Whitehead’s dog was allegedly taken by Fort Worth-based rapper Boogatto Kasino.
 Those allegations were denied by the rapper.

 Just days after Whitehead’s dog was taken and held for ransom, there was a report that he was arrested for shoplifting (courtesy of Sports Illustrated) in Northern Virginia.
-The story was founded to be erroneous by Deadspin.
-What has come to the light was that Lucky Whitehead was actually in Dallas upon the time of his supposed arrest.
+The story was found to be erroneous by Deadspin.
+What has come to light was that Lucky Whitehead was actually in Dallas upon the time of his supposed arrest.

 Despite the new information regarding his arrest, the Dallas Cowboys opted to send Lucky Whitehead packing anyway.